rpg2014/iron-spider-3.0/README.md

     ```
    After this initial build, `yarn build` in the root of the project will regenerate the client and server and recompile
    all of the code.
-2. To deploy the service, run `yarn workspace string-server cdk deploy`.
+2. To deploy the service, run `yarn workspace iron-spider cdk deploy`.
 When complete, the CDK will print out the endpoint URL
    for your newly deployed service.
    >   Note: this step will create resources in your AWS account that may incur charges.
 3. To test your service, switch to the `typescript-client` directory and use `yarn str-length` to call the `Length`